 Tavline means spices in Hebrew.

-Wooden tables and chairs, colored cushions, floor tiles and bleached beams give a soft and warm atmosphere at this little restaurant of the street of the King of Sicily.
+Wooden tables and chairs, colorful cushions, cement tiles on the floor and bleached beams give a soft and warm atmosphere to this small restaurant in the street of the King of Sicily.

-The starters and dishes are prepared by a chef of Moroccan origin (former Ducasse).
-The kitchen is raised (but not too much), spicy (just right) and the products are fresh.
-On the menu are classics such as hummus, burnt eggplants and fish balls.
-The sauces are tasty and fragrant.
+The starters and dishes are prepared by a chef of Moroccan origin (formerly of Ducasse).
+The cuisine is spicy (but not too much), spicy (just what is needed) and the products are fresh.
+We find on the menu the great classics like hummus, burnt eggplant, fish balls.
+The sauces are tasty and perfumed.

-We've tested the tasting plate (3 entries) as well as Hatzil & Sartan (eggplants), Moroccan Cigars (chicken with very fragrant curcumin) and roasted sweet potatoes (delicious).
-And we feasted.
+We have tested the tasting plate (3 starters) as well as the Hatzil & Sartan (eggplant), the Cigars marocaï (chicken with curcumin very fragrant) and the roasted sweet potatoes (delicious).
+And we enjoyed ourselves.

-A la carte, fish and / or meat for dishes and several entries some of which vegetarian.
+A la carte, fish and or meat for the dishes and several starters, some of which vegetarian.